Heather Brown doesn’t just use water as a subject for the paintings she exhibits in galleries around the world; she lives in it.

-Heather Brown does not just use water as a subject for the paintings she exhibits in galleries around the world, she lives in it.
-The 36-year-old artist from California has called Hawai‘i home for 10 years, has surfed for nine and is even a bona fide scuba dive master.
+Originally from California, 36-year-old artist Heather Brown has called Hawai‘i home for 10 years, has surfed for nine and is even a bona fide scuba dive master.
 If that isn’t enough, she works in her two story house in Maunalani Heights, where she lives with her boyfriend-slash-manager Chris and their 1-year-old English bulldog Marley, and regularly paints in front of a vertigo-inducing view of the Honolulu coastline.

 The house is bright and open, with surf boards propped up in every corner and gicleés – advanced reproductions of her oil paintings – lining high white walls.
 The totally unpretentious artist, who is building a name for herself in Hawai‘i, California, New York and Tokyo for her deconstructed illustrations of surfers and waterscapes, has gone from selling her first painting on eBay for “$30 or $40 bucks” to commanding up to $15,000 for an original piece.